Get an A+ in Adventure!

 - letter of reference from a teacher or counselor outlining your academic capability and current leadership roles

 - copy of your current high school transcript

 - official ACT or SAT test scores submitted by testing agency directly to Harding

-- immunization records showing MMR vaccination (state law requirement)
+- immunization record showing receipt of 2 MMR vaccinations (State law requirement)